cavalab/srbench/docs/user_guide.md

 **Output**: next to each `.json` file, an additional file named `.json.updated` is saved with the symbolic assessment included.

+### For docker users

+When a new algorithm is submitted to SRBench, a GitHub workflow will generate a docker image and push it to [Docker Hub](hub.docker.com).
+Ths means that you can also easily pull the images, without having to deal with local installations.

+To use docker, you first run `scripts/make_docker_compose_file.sh`.
+Then `docker compose up` should create the images.

+You can now submit arbitrary python commands to the image, _e.g._ `docker compose run feat bash test.sh`

+Or you can enter bash mode using an image with `docker compose run feat bash`

 ### Post-processing

 Navigate to the [postprocessing](postprocessing) folder to begin postprocessing the experiment results.